mladjom/creativefocus/README.md

 ## Description ##

-CreativeFocus is Minimal, Responsive, Developer Friendly WordPress Theme with Clean and Modern Layout.
+Creative Focus is Minimal, Responsive, Developer Friendly WordPress Theme with Clean and Modern Layout.
 Theme is widget ready, SEO optimized, fast loading, and easy to customize.
 It features 1, 2 or 3 columns and supports Schema.org microdata format.

 ## Installation ##